ShashankPandey2111/Face_Detect_openCV/README.md

 Extend the project to detect eyes or smiles using additional Haar Cascades.​ Integrate with a face recognition pipeline for user identification.​

-Future Improvements
-Add a simple GUI for starting and stopping detection.

-Support for recording detections to a file (video or image sequence).

-Add unit tests and CI workflow configuration.